|

 - Manuals and other instructional equipment for trainees.

-- Initial research and consultation by Federal Court certified expert
+- Initial research and consultation into agency policy, training

 COURSE COMPONENTS

-is broken down into sub-components, including simulations.
-All components are
+components is broken down into sub-components, including simulations.

 - Principles of Control, including